aragon/nest/grants/Ethsignals/FollowupQuestionsAnswers.md

 **6) Regarding the EIPs explorer, can you describe a bit more in detail what are we going to see here, how detailed is this going to be?**

 We would like for any EIP to be available for signalling.
 This will require a rich filtering system.
 Filtering by Status and Category, as well as search by Number and Title will be included.
-Here is a screenshot of initial design drafts below.
 We would like this to be as detailed as is useful.

 We are opening our design documents to the public at the following locations.